splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 ```

 ## Run service
-To run service as non root user run `systemctl` command wit `--user` flag:
+To run the service as a non-root user, run the `systemctl` command with `--user` flag:
 ```
 systemctl --user daemon-reload
 systemctl --user enable sc4s
 systemctl --user start sc4s
 ```

-The remainder of the setup can be followed directly from the main setup instructions.
+The remainder of the setup can be followed directly from the [main setup instructions](https://splunk.github.io/splunk-connect-for-syslog/main/gettingstarted/quickstart_guide/).